basecamp/kamal-site/docs/upgrading/overview.md

 ## [In-place upgrades](#in-place-upgrades)

-**Warning: Test this in a non-production environment first, if possible**
+**Warning: Test this in a non-production environment first, if possible.**

 ### Upgrading